apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 You should see your xprv and xpub keys in plaintext down at the bottom.
 Make sure these keys match what you get from the bip39-standalone.html file!
 If they don't match then you're either mistakenly reading from the BIP39 Extended Keys instead of the Account Extended Keys or something is horribly, horribly wrong.

-## receiving btc
+# 5. receiving btc

-In Electrum, go to `Wallet -> Master Public Keys` and now you can use this xpub extended key to generate receiving addresses.
-You can even click on the little QR code icon on the bottom right of the dialog to reveal a QR code, expand this window  to full screen and then you can read this code off with your phone's camera.
+In Electrum in your offline computer, go to `Wallet -> Master Public Keys` and now you can use this xpub extended key to generate receiving addresses.
+You can even click on the little QR code icon on the bottom right of the dialog to reveal a QR code.
+You can then maximize this window and read the code off with your phone's camera.
 I know that the MyCelium and Electrum android apps allow you to import this address, and then you can receive BTC and monitor your account without needing to put any of the private keys on the hot device.
-However keep in mind that the Master Public Key is still considered a sensitive piece of information that you shouldn't go sharing everywhere, because it allows anyone to see how much unspent BTC you control and which receiving addresses and transactions are tied to you.
+However keep in mind that the Master Public Key is still considered a sensitive piece of information that you shouldn't go sharing around everywhere, because it allows anyone to see how much unspent BTC you control and which receiving addresses and transactions are linked to you.

-## sending btc
+# 6. sending btc

 Sending BTC is a more involved process.
 We will be using our regular computer booted off the "live" usb to create a transaction, then we will read this transaction off our offline computer using zbarcam, sign the transaction, and transfer the signed transaction back to our live computer, using zbarcam on our regular computer.
 Here we go!

 **boot online computer off "live" usb drive**